-This research focuses on the development of a “safe city” surveillance infrastructure system in Kuala Lumpur, Malaysia.
-The project is built by the private Chinese company Sensetime, one of the key firms involved in the surveillance of Uyghurs and other Muslims in Northwest China, and other firms that have been ascribed protected “AI Champion” status by Chinese state authorities.
-The “safe city” system includes a web of face and voice recognition-enabled surveillance cameras, license plate recognition technologies, command centers, data storage centers, data interface platforms, portable data assessment tools and rapid response capacity building.
-Research will assess how this surveillance infrastructure is used in Kuala Lumpur to detect and control the movement of thousands of undocumented immigrants and refugees, as well as citizens.
+This research focuses on the development of “safe city” surveillance infrastructure systems in Kuala Lumpur, Malaysia.
+These projects are built by firms involved in the surveillance of Uyghurs and other Muslims in Northwest China that have been ascribed protected “AI Champion” status by Chinese state authorities.
+They include web of face recognition-enabled surveillance cameras, command centers, data storage centers, data interface platforms, portable data assessment tools and rapid response capacity building.
+Research will assess how this surveillance infrastructure is used in Kuala Lumpur to affect the lives of thousands of undocumented immigrants and refugees, as well as citizens.
 It will also consider how this infrastructure project demonstrates the leading edge of the Chinese model of international technology development, a key focus of the overall China Made research initiative.

 In Kuala Lumpur, Chinese-built face-recognition enabled camera systems have the potential to drastically reduce the autonomy of undocumented immigrants and asylum seekers from South Asia, Myanmar, China and elsewhere.
 As a leading recipient of Chinese international technopolitical development, Malaysia presents a particularly interesting case study of the Chinese model of development in an Asian democracy.
 In some countries such as Zimbabwe and Ecuador, Chinese face-recognition enabled surveillance systems are being adopted at the scale of the nation by powerful regimes.
 In other states, such as Malaysia, the relationship between Chinese technology and politics is more uneven.
 For instance, there are deep divisions among different populations of Chinese Malaysians, who make up one-third of the total population, which fosters resistance to new infrastructure development among some who see it as Chinese state overreach into Malaysian society—even as around 20 million Malaysians continue to use the Chinese social media app WeChat as a primary means of communication.
 The perception and effects of China-made surveillance infrastructure is further complicated by Malaysia’s status as a Muslim majority democracy that is also one of the largest receivers of Muslim refugee populations in Southeast Asia.
 The central problem this study will analyze is the tension in Kuala Lumpur between democratic political systems, Chinese technological implementation and marginalized refugee populations.